-Interest rates are limiting retail consumer demand due to the cost of borrowing, with used car customers increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network.
+Interest rates are continuing to limit retail consumer demand due to the cost of borrowing, with used car customers increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network.
 Those dealers who are offering deposit contributions, combined with relatively low APR rates, are seeing the benefit and we expect this trend to continue.
 Interest rates are also having an impact on dealer profitability due to increased holding costs and many are expected to continue to run at stock levels considerably lower than they would have been historically, with vehicle values also remaining higher.
-With base rates staying level this month, the situation is certainly not expected to deteriorate in the near future.
+With base rates expected to stay level again this month, the situation is certainly not expected to deteriorate in the near future.